 The purpose of this hormone is to create a powerful natural reaction designed to give our bodies the strength to escape or attack a dangerous threat.

-Endorphins are neurotransmitters and act as natural pain relievers.
+Endorphins are neurotransmitters in the brain and act as natural pain relievers.

 Neurotransmitters are the chemicals which allow transmission of signals from one neuron to the next across synapses.

-These chemicals transmit signals throughout the nervous system and are found in the brain specifically in the pituitary gland.
+These chemicals transmit signals throughout the nervous system and are found in the part of the brain specifically in the pituitary gland.

 A receptor is a molecule that transmits signals, and an endorphin binds to a receptor that morphine and other opiates gravitate to, known as “opioid receptor.”